orbitdb/field-manual/03_The_Architecture_of_OrbitDB/02_ipfs-log.md

 In the [previous chapter](../01_IPFS_Firmament.md) we discussed how we can use IPFS's _directted acyclic graph_ (DAG) functionality to create linked data structures.
 OrbitDB utilizes this by building logs wherein each entry is linked to the previous one.
 To share state reliably between users, and to prevent the system from being confused as to how to parse these logs deterministically, a specific type of data structure called a _Conflict-Free Replicated Data Type_, or CRDT is used.

-A CRDT is a type of log that solves the problem of locally storing and ultimately merging distrubuted data sets to other distributed data sets<sup>1</sup>.
+A CRDT is a type of log that solves the problem of locally storing and ultimately merging distributed data sets to other distributed data sets<sup>1</sup>.
 CRDTs allows users to perform operations on local databases with the intent of merging or joining those data with the data stored on the devices of other peers in the network.

-The [`ipfs-log`](https://github.com/orbitdb/ipfs-log) package specifically uses a G-Set CRDT, which in practice means append-only with no deletetion.
+The [`ipfs-log`](https://github.com/orbitdb/ipfs-log) package specifically uses a G-Set CRDT, which in practice means append-only with no deletion.

 ```JavaScript
 class GSet {